Philip Mulryne: Ordained ministry

 In 2009, at the age of 31, Mulryne began formation for the Catholic priesthood.
 It is understood he was invited to enter the priesthood by Noël Treanor, the Bishop of Down and Connor.
 He had originally intended to become a secular priest and so entered Saint Malachy's Seminary, Belfast, the seminary of the Diocese of Down and Connor.
-During this time, he studied philosophy for two years at Queen's University Belfast.
+During this time, he studied philosophy for two years at Queen's University Belfast and the Maryvale Institute.
 He then moved to the Pontifical Irish College in Rome and studied theology at the Pontifical Gregorian University.

-Having felt a call to a religious life during his studies, Mulryne entered the novitiate of the Order of Preachers (Dominicans) in 2012.
+Having felt a call to a religious life during his studies, Mulryne entered the novitiate of the Order of Preachers (Dominicans), at St Mary's Priory, Cork, in 2012.
 On 11 September 2016, he made his profession to become a Dominican friar at St Saviour's Priory, Dublin.
 On 29 October 2016, he was ordained a deacon by Diarmuid Martin, the Archbishop of Dublin.
 On 8 July 2017, he was ordained a priest by Archbishop Joseph Augustine Di Noia at St Saviour's Priory.
 He presided at his first Mass on 10 July 2017 at St Oliver Plunkett Church, Belfast.
 In 2019, he was posted to St Mary's Priory Church, Pope's Quay in Cork as novice master: St Mary's is the Noviciate House for the Dominicans' Province of Ireland.